ssppooff/Analysiolo/README.md

 Every command needs some transactions to work (except for the subcommand `price`, see [Fetching Stock Prices](https://github.com/ssppooff/Analysiolo#fetching-stock-prices)).

 The transactions are specified in a file (see [Transaction Syntax](https://github.com/ssppooff/Analysiolo#transaction-syntax)) then fed into a database.
-The database can be reused each time, allowing to build up the porfolio over time, by inputting only the latest transactions.
+The database can be reused each time, allowing to build up the porfolio over time by inputting only the latest transactions.

 ### Creating a new database
 To create a new database, specify a file containing transactions using `--file` or `-f` and the flag `--create-database` or `-c`.